How to finance your child’s private K-12 education

 What you’ll need to apply for a loan

-How to save money on private education
+4 ways save money on private education

 - Apply for state education vouchers.
 Check with your state about education vouchers to low-income families and those with special needs.
 States that offer this benefit include: Arkansas, Florida, Georgia, Indiana, Louisiana, Maine, Mississippi, North Carolina, Ohio, Oklahoma, Utah, Vermont, Wisconsin, and Washington, DC.